Skip to Main Content

 What lifestyle factors affect my life insurance quotes?

-Life insurance quotes take multiple aspects of your life into account to determine your rate.
-For example, age is one of the biggest life insurance rating factors and may also limit you on the type of coverage you can buy.
-Life insurance for seniors is generally more expensive since it’s more likely that an older insured will pass away early in the policy period.
-In addition to age, there are other lifestyle factors that affect your life insurance policy quotes and rates:
+Life insurance quotes consider multiple aspects of your life to determine your rate.
+Age is one of the biggest factors, with life insurance generally being more expensive for seniors due to the higher likelihood of an older insured passing away earlier in the policy period.
+Here are some other lifestyle factors that can affect your life insurance quotes and rates:

 How much life insurance do I need?